bhargavvarmasagi/GDP-Team04/README.md

 Created a wiki page for the list of proposed prototypes (Iteration 2): (11/06/2024) <br>
 Created a wiki page for the list of proposed prototypes for Iteration 2, reflecting the feedback provided for Iteration 1.
 The document has been updated to include the necessary changes, with a focus on adding payment processing as part of the new iteration.
 These changes aim to improve the overall user experience and align the project with client requirements. <br>

+Updates were made to the seed data according to the client’s requirements:- (11/06/2024) <br>
+I updated the seed data (Iteration 1) document based on client requirements.
+The client requested that data types be modified as necessary for certain attributes, according to the input data they’ll receive.
+In the customers table, the data type for the Address attribute was reviewed to ensure compatibility with the incoming data.<br>